EvanFrabell/EvanFrabell/README.md

 :camera: <a href="https://github.com/EvanFrabell/for-the-gram" target="_blank">Python Selenium Bot</a> :camera: Create another bot on Instagram that ruins the experience for everyone!
 Automatically add new friends, delete friends that don't follow back, and like all your friends' posts.

-:movie_camera: <a href=https://github.com/EvanFrabell/MovieConcept target="_blank">IMDB ASP.NET/GRAPHQL API</a> :movie_camera: A proof-of-concept was developed using IMDB movie data, subsequently transformed into a global consumer packaged goods API.
+:movie_camera: <a href=https://github.com/EvanFrabell/MovieConcept target="_blank">IMDB ASP.NET/GRAPHQL API</a> :movie_camera: A proof-of-concept developed using IMDB movie data, subsequently transformed into a global consumer packaged goods API.

 :house: <a href=https://github.com/EvanFrabell/rhc-vue-front target="_blank">Real Home Compare Vue.JS Frontend</a> :house: Kotlin API and data processing kept private.
 A real estate project for comparing home values.